Our Swift Elegance 560 Caravan

 Wastemaster nearly full alert.

-With a continous water supply we do end up using more of it and if not on a serviced pitch I found myself having to nip out and check the level of grey water quite frequently.
+With a continous water supply we do end up using more of it and if not on a serviced pitch I found myself regularly nipping nip out to check the level of grey water.
 My solution was another float switch (stainless steel) which clips onto the filler opening of the wastemaster.
 The cable and float store in an underfloor box when travelling.

 Inside is a small panel which has a bright flashing red LED when the water level gets to within 100mm of the top of the filler opening.
 The switch disables the system.

 This simply meant routing a mains cable extension to supply a fused stainless steel towel rail (thinner walled and lighter than standard chrome ones).
 Even with the heating off we can enjoy the benefit of warm towels all year round!

 Second awning light.

 This was fiddly as the location and wiring was behind the shower.
 Basically we have one light inside the awning and one just outside - a porch light if you will.

 I just didn't like the brown graphics, so found a specialist to overlay much higher quality carbon fibre effect vinyl (to match the front locker cover).
 Much happier with this.